Home

 they learned.
 Their lessons are valuable for any Lean executive:

-other places to.
+other places too.
 Implement cellular concepts in all areas of the

 business.

-metrics to focus Lean improvement projects on areas of the business
+metrics to focus Lean improvement projects on business areas

 that require attention and improvement.